Berkeley County Detention Center Inmate Visitation

 Video visitation times from your home are much more flexible, often because you are not utilizing on of the few terminals in the jail lobby, and because the companies that handle the video visitation for the jail are providing inmates with hand-held computers, in addition to the video terminals they have in their units.

-We try to keep up with the visitation schedules for Berkeley County Detention Center, as well as every jail in the country.
-If we do have the schedule, you will find it on the top of this page.
+We continuously update visitation schedules for Berkeley County Detention Center, as well as for every jail in the country.
+If the schedule is available to the public, and it usually is, it's the first information pasted to the top of this page.

 How often can an inmate get visits?